Th0masLavigne/FEniCSx_GMSH_tutorials/README.md

   * Terzaghi poromechanical model (from *[Lavigne et al., 2023](https://doi.org/10.1016/j.jmbbm.2023.105902)*).

 One can also refer to the tutorial from *[Lavigne et al., 2023](https://doi.org/10.1016/j.jmbbm.2023.105902)* ([Github repository](https://github.com/Th0masLavigne/Dolfinx_Porous_Media.git)).
 Please cite this work if you use codes from this workshop that can be related to this tutorial.
 One can also refer to the work presented in *[Lavigne et al., 2024]()* for an example of an <ins>**updated Lagrangian**</ins> (*i.e.* [mesh update](https://fenicsproject.discourse.group/t/how-to-do-updated-lagrangian-when-the-displacement-lives-in-a-different-space-to-the-mesh-geometry/10760/2)) poro-elastic model with imposed displacement: [Github repository](https://github.com/Th0masLavigne/Skin_porous_modelling.git).
 The reaction force is evaluated and volume tags from gmsh are used to map the material parameters with a test case.
 It completes the multimaterial codes proposed in this workshop.
-The Corresponding **jupyter** notebooks are available for an interactive use.
+The Corresponding **Jupyter lab** notebooks are available for an interactive use.

 ## Installation of the prerequisites